IAmJonoBo/mimic/docs/CONTROL_DOCUMENT.md

 # Mimic Design Token Pipeline: Master Control Document

-**Version**: 2.0.0
+**Version**: 2.2.0
-**Last Updated**: December 2024
+**Last Updated**: June 2025
-**Status**: Production Ready
+**Status**: Production Ready with Collision-Prevention Architecture

 This document serves as the canonical reference and control handbook for the complete Mimic design token pipeline.
-It orchestrates all components, workflows, and integrations across the entire ecosystem.
+It orchestrates all components, workflows, and integrations across the entire ecosystem with comprehensive collision-prevention strategies for multi-platform deployment.

 ## Executive Summary

 Mimic is a comprehensive, open-source design token management platform that provides real-time synchronization between design tools (Penpot), transformation systems (Style Dictionary), and platform-specific outputs (Qwik, React Native, Tauri).
-This control document defines the complete architecture, workflows, and operational procedures for the entire pipeline.
+This control document defines the complete architecture, workflows, and operational procedures for the entire pipeline, including the industry-leading collision-prevention architecture that eliminates naming, file-path, module boundary, and runtime conflicts.

 ## Architecture Overview